Skip to main content

 • graphics

-The graphics of the game are described as visually acceptable for 2024, featuring a nostalgic aesthetic that runs smoothly on various hardware.
-While not groundbreaking, the art style and user interface are appreciated for their charm, and the inclusion of multiple presets and a day-night cycle enhances the overall experience.
-Players find the graphics suitable for a city-building game, complementing its unique mechanics and historical themes.
+The graphics of the game are generally described as acceptable for 2024, featuring a simple yet nostalgic aesthetic that runs well on various hardware.
+While some players appreciate the art style and the inclusion of a day-night cycle, others feel that the graphics could be improved to enhance the overall experience.
+Overall, the visuals are considered charming but not groundbreaking, with a mix of positive and critical feedback regarding their complexity and clarity.

 • “Graphics-wise, it is nice that there are multiple presets available, and a day-night cycle is also pleasant to see.”